csaid/csaid.github.io/_posts/2016-02-13-how-to-make-polished-jupyter-presentations-with-optional-code-visibility.md

 ---
 layout: post
 title: How to make polished Jupyter presentations with optional code visibility
+description: How to make polished Jupyter presentations with optional code visibility.
 ---

 Jupyter notebooks are great because they allow you to easily present interactive figures.
 In addition, these notebooks include the figures and code in a single file, making it easy for others to reproduce your results.
 Sometimes though, you may want to present a cleaner looking report to an audience who may not care about the code.
 This blog post shows how to make code visibility optional, and how to remove various Jupyter elements to get a cleaner presentation.